 Buying a car is a popular financial goal for Pinoys, especially for young urban professionals.
-And banks have made it easier to purchase one through car or auto loans.
+And banks have made purchasing one through car or auto loans easier.

-Just save up for the downpayment, then apply for a loan and pay the balance as an installment for the next several years.
+Save up for the downpayment, then apply for a loan and pay the balance in installments for several years.
 In the corporate world, some companies can even shoulder a portion of the purchase cost as part of their employment benefits.

 While it has become easier to buy a car these days, keeping up with the costs of owning one has become harder.
-The rising price of fuel is just one of several costs that are making it more expensive to maintain a car today.
+The rising fuel price is just one of several costs that make it more expensive to maintain a car today.

-So before you buy that car, keep in mind this list of expenses, which you’ll have to budget for.
+So before you buy that car, remember this list of expenses you’ll have to budget for.
 Beyond your car loan monthly payments, make sure that your income and cash flow can afford all these as well.

-For example, if your office is 25 kilometers away from your home and you work 5 days a week, then that’s around 1000 kilometers of driving every month.
+For example, if your office is 25 kilometers away from your home and you work five days a week, then that’s around 1000 kilometers of driving every month.

-If the car that you’re planning to buy has a fuel economy rating of 20 kilometers per liter, then you’ll consume about 50 liters of gasoline.
+If the car you plan to buy has a fuel economy rating of 20 kilometers per liter, you’ll consume about 50 liters of gasoline.
 If gas is priced at P45 per liter, then that’s a monthly expense of P2250.

 Toll and Parking Fees

-Car owners often forget to account for tollways and parking fees when computing their budget.
-You shouldn’t as this tends to be a significant amount.
+When computing their budget, car owners often forget to account for tollways and parking fees.
+You shouldn’t, as this tends to be a significant amount.

 For example, someone living in Alabang who works in Makati will have around P9600 worth of monthly expenses because of the SLEX tollway and Makati parking fees.